linarez-software/innova-infrastructure-iac/README.md

-# Innova Infrastructure as Code (IaC)
+# Innova Infrastructure as Code

-Terraform-based **generic application infrastructure platform** for **Google Cloud Platform (GCP)** with secure VPN-only administrative access.
-Deploy any web application with PostgreSQL backend in staging or production environments.
+## Overview

+This is a comprehensive Terraform Infrastructure as Code (IaC) project for deploying scalable application infrastructure on Google Cloud Platform.
+The infrastructure supports secure, cost-optimized environments with VPN-based administration and follows a documentation-first development approach.

+**Key Features**: Secure VPN-only access, automated deployment, production-ready architecture, comprehensive monitoring, and cost optimization.

 ## 🏗️ Architecture Overview